-Take a look at these news stories from just the past three days:*
+Take a look at these news stories from just a few days:*

 MANCHESTER, N.H. – Police said a city teen accidentally shot himself in the foot Thursday morning during an argument with another person in the area of 499 Belmont St.